agentjimlam/HTML-Basics/README.md

 <body>
    <p>
      HTML is composed of elements.
 These elements structure the webpage and define its content.
 Let’s take a look at how they’re written.
      The diagram to the right displays an HTML paragraph element.
-As we can see, the paragraph element is made up of:
+As we can see, the paragraph element is made up of

 <ol>
   <li>An opening tag &quot;(&lt;p&gt;)&quot;  </li>